mx20100/SCCPlugin/README.md

 .spotlight  -  If you want to claim a spotlight please DM me <@735200954026033286>.
 If you want to learn more about the spotlight, including get the spotlight role, I recommend going to <#722243860595605536>.

+.xp - There are a few ways to gain xp.
+You can talk in chat with other members and each message you send gets you a random xp amount.
+You can also talk in vc to get a random amount of xp per minute of voice activity.
+Keep in mind there needs to be someone else in the VC with you as well.
+You can also earn XP via a few other ways that are stated in <#718142278656327750> and <#721530492117057536>.

 ## Verify Command

 .verify - Gives user the member role and the 4 divider roles